-In fact, the VDD deluge valve has two priming chambers. each one provided with its own diaphragm and actuation trim, which offer two independent waterways to the water spray system.
+In fact, the VDD deluge valve has two priming chambers, each one provided with its own diaphragm (made of EPDM reinforced with Nylon) and actuation trim, which offer two independent waterways to the water spray system.
 Each priming chamber provides the nominal design waterway for the fire protection system: in case of failure of one diaphragm, the opening of the other diaphragm allows the hydraulic waterway for the correct operation of the water spray system.

-In practice this new concept translates into a built-in emergency bypass line that operates on both priming chambers in hot back-up.
+In practice, this new concept translates into a built-in emergency bypass line that operates on both priming chambers in hot back-up.

 Moreover, a hydraulic bridge between the trims allows each trim to control both the diaphragms, releasing the water trapped in the two priming chambers.
 If one trim should fail, the other trim can open both the priming chambers through the hydraulic bridge.
-Thus the double chamber deluge valve can overcome a double failure trim + priming chamber.
+Thus, the double chamber deluge valve can overcome a double failure in the trim + priming chamber.